Analyze an HTML file (default JSON output)

 Extractor

 The Extractor walks the parsed DOM and builds a canonical accessibility tree.
-It computes accessible names, maps roles, extracts states, and determines focusability for every element — following the W3C ARIA specification.
+It computes accessible names, maps roles, extracts states, and determines focusability for every element, following the W3C ARIA specification.
+To understand how real screen readers interpret this tree, see How Screen Readers Work.

 import {